Cheer Pilipinas

-Cheer Pilipinas (CP) is the national sposts association for cheerleading in the Philippines which is a member of the International Cheer Union (ICU).
+Cheer Pilipinas (CP) is the national sports association for cheerleading in the Philippines which is a member of the International Cheer Union (ICU).

 History

 The Cheer Pilipinas (CP), was formerly known as the Philippine Cheerleading Alliance (PCA).
 The PCA was established by the National Cheerleading Championship (NCC).
 The NCC itself was established in 2006.

-The PCA was granted membership in the International Cheer Union (ICU) in September 15, 2009.
+The PCA was granted membership in the International Cheer Union (ICU) on September 15, 2009.

-The other organization claiming juridisction over cheerleading in the Philippines is Cheerleading Philippines, which is affliated with the International Federation of Cheerleading (ICF).
+The other organization claiming jurisdiction over cheerleading in the Philippines is Cheerleading Philippines, which is affiliated with the International Federation of Cheerleading (ICF).

-In May 2010, the PCA organized its first national cheerleading team.The Philippines debuted at the ICU World Cheerleading Championships in 2014 where they won a bronze at the all girls elite division.
+In May 2010, the PCA organized its first national cheerleading team.
+The Philippines debuted at the ICU World Cheerleading Championships in 2014 where they won a bronze at the all girls elite division.

 National teams

 CP organizes national cheerleading teams which represent the Philippines in international competition.
 This includes a girls' and a co-ed team.
 They compete as Team Pilipinas.